ufrn-lapps/sp4/devito_examples/subdomains/README.md

 ## 01-propagation.py
-    First file from Devito subdomain tutorial.
+    First file from Devito tutorial.
 This one has no modifications and should be used as reference.
+    This file has an elastic propagation.

 ## 02-propagation-subdomain.py
     Modifications to the `01-propagation.py`.
 This file has some changes for experiments.